JoyChudasama/chat-txt/README.md

-# ChatPDF
+# ChatTXT

-A modern web application that allows users to chat with their PDF documents using AI.
+A modern web application that allows users to chat with their TXT documents using AI.
 Built with React, FastAPI, and Langchain.

 ## Features

-- 📄 PDF file upload and processing
+- 📄 TXT file upload and processing
 - 💬 Interactive chat interface with AI responses
 - 📚 Session management for multiple conversations
-- 🔍 Context-aware responses based on PDF content
+- 🔍 Context-aware responses based on TXT content
 - 🎨 Clean and intuitive user interface

 ## Tech Stack